ptsteadman/notebook/plans/to-do.md

 ### To Do
-- ~~Cornell Novel.~~
-- A game made with HTML/CSS/JS.
-- ~~A 9/11 Memorial.~~
+- Story about Facebook programmer, entropy, suicide.
+- Make Rehab Bootcamp Landing Page.
+- Semantic Versioning For Natural Language and Artistic Works
-- ~~Personal website.~~
+- Finish SICP.
-- Computer Lab website
+- 'Pain Cave' vacuum/logging project.
 - Web interface for this repository.
 - 'Quora Religion' piece of writing published.
 - Writer's toolkit.
 - A zen garden.
+- Define 'Virtual Realism'.
+- Go to Ibiza.
+- All the problems in Cracking the Coding Interview.

+### Done
+- ~~Cornell Novel.~~
+- ~~A 9/11 Memorial.~~
+- ~~Computer Lab website~~
+- ~~Personal website.~~
 - ~~Hexo theme~~
 - ~~Millennial BSO~~
-- Define 'Virtual Realism'
-- Coding Rehab Bootcamp Landing Page
-- Story about Facebook programmer, entropy, suicide.
-- All the problems in Cracking the Coding Interview.